->

 • Complete reference of the book discussed, including the ISBN.

-• Author of the commentary and postal address.
+• Author of the review, affiliation, and electronic contact.